Lorentzian Cheeger-Gromov convergence and temporal functions: Introduction

 In \S \ref{sec:nulldistance}, we apply this background to show how the null distance codifies time and the conformal structure for locally anti-Lipschitz functions (Theorem \ref{thm:isometrias_distancia_nula}), complementing a previous result by Sakovich and Sormani in \cite{Sakovich2023encodescausality} on the cosmological time $\tau_{\hbox{ {cosm}}}$.

 {\bf \S \ref{sec:g_W} Wick-rotated Riemannian geometry}.
 The existence of a temporal function $\tau$ in stably causal spacetimes (\cite{miguel2005revision}, see also Remark \ref{remark:weak_temporal}(b) below) has two interesting effects (see \S \ref{subsec:conformally_invariant_g_W}): \begin{itemize} \item (a) To select a representative $g^\tau$ of the conformal class of $g$, so that the $g^\tau$-gradient of $\tau$ is unit (then, one can focus on conformally invariant properties). \item{(b)} The splitting $\nabla \tau \oplus (\nabla \tau)^\perp$ of the tangent bundle which permits to define a Wick-rotated Riemannian metric for any conformal representative of $g$; in particular, the canonic one $g^\tau_W$ associated with the representative $g^\tau$. \end{itemize} The splitting is widely strenghtened when $\tau$ is Cauchy, as it becomes a splitting $\R\times \Sigma$ of the manifold (orthogonal for both $g$ and $g_W^\tau$).
 As noticed in \S \ref{subsec:4_2}, $\tau$ is automatically $h$-steep (indeed unit) for $g^\tau_W$ and the latter is not necessarily complete but (Theorem \ref{intro:thm_A}): \begin{quote} $g_W^\tau$ is complete if and only if $\tau$ is $h$-steep for a complete Riemannian metric (and, thus, the spacetime is globally hyperbolic). \end{quote} Apart from yielding a new characterization of global hyperbolicity (Corollary \ref{coro:wick-rotated_globally hyperbolic}), this will be the key for our progress on convergence later.
 Indeed, we will apply convergence for {\em complete} Riemannian manifolds in order to study convergence for globally hyperbolic manifolds, as the latter admit complete $h$-steep functions.
-Moreover, the null distance $\hat d$ is shown to be a local integral current (Theorem \ref{thm:current}), extending a result by Allen and Burtscher \cite{AllenBurtscher2022Properties}.
+Moreover, our results also suggest the extension to the case with boundary of the consequences on integral currents in the study by Allen and Burtscher \cite{AllenBurtscher2022Properties}, see Remark \ref{r_correccion}.

 Two further relevant issues are also studied.
 The first one (\S \ref{subsec:4_3}) is the fact that, even though the null distance $\hat d$ codifies causality in this setting, the Wick-rotated distance $d_W^\tau$ does not (see the counterexample in Appendix \ref{app:no_codifica}).
 We emphasize that a small modification in the construction of $d^\tau_W$ preserves it (Proposition \ref{prop:d_W_encoding}), suggesting that our approach preserves the full information about $\tau$.
 The second issue concerns the proof of stability of $h$-steep functions (including a redefinition for a subtlety in the adaptability to the boundary), \S \ref{subsec:4_4}, which completes our study of time functions from the global viewpoint (Theorem \ref{thm:stability}).